AstarNetwork/astar-docs/docs/builder-guides/Use Astar Features/How to use Truffle to deploy on Shibuya.md

 ## Step 1 Project Setup

-Let’s set up project folder first.
+Let’s set up a project folder first.
 We create a project directory and navigate into that directory.

 ```bash
 mkdir truffleApp